Can LLMs Compress (and Decompress)? Evaluating Code Understanding and Execution via Invertibility: Related Work

 \section{Related Work}

-The principle of self-consistency has recently gained traction in LLM evaluation, especially for code generation.
+Existing benchmarks evaluate forward or backward execution in isolation; none ask whether both directions are mutually consistent.
+RTCE closes this loop, drawing on the following themes. \paragraph{Self-consistency.} The principle of self-consistency~\citep{wang2023selfconsistency} has recently gained traction in LLM evaluation, especially for code generation.
 The IdentityChain framework~\citep{min2024beyond} reveals that models often generate code and corresponding specifications that appear correct in isolation but become inconsistent when composed, exposing reasoning failures that conventional one-directional benchmarks overlook.
-Round-Trip Correctness (RTC;~\citealt{pmlr-v235-allamanis24a}), evaluates a model's ability to describe code in natural language and then regenerate the original code from that description.
+Round-Trip Correctness (RTC;~\citealt{pmlr-v235-allamanis24a}) evaluates a model's ability to describe code in natural language and then regenerate the original code from that description.
 By enforcing consistency between the original and reconstructed code, RTC provides an unsupervised and scalable evaluation method that applies across real-world code domains without the need for costly human annotations.
-CodeMind~\citep{liu2024codemind} and ExeRScope~\citep{liu2025toolindepthanalysiscode} check reasoning ability about program execution and require models to track control flow, state changes, and dependencies across program steps.
-Our framework unifies and extends these directions under the notion of round-trip self-consistency, where a prediction is considered valid only if its logical inverse reconstructs the original input exactly.
-Unlike RTC, which tests semantic equivalence between code and its natural language description, and IdentityChain, which checks consistency across specification-code pairs, our closed-loop evaluation operates directly within program execution.
-By enforcing bidirectional correctness, it surfaces asymmetric reasoning failures that remain hidden in one-directional or loosely paired evaluations.
-Complementing these, CodeIO~\citep{li2025codeio}, CRUXEval~\citep{pmlr-v235-gu24c} and its multilingual extension CRUXEval-X~\citep{xu-etal-2025-cruxeval} probe bidirectional input–output reasoning over executable Python functions and score each direction independently.
-Our framework turns this into a strict bijection test where the executed inverse must reconstruct the forward input exactly.
+Unlike RTC, which tests semantic equivalence between code and its natural language description, and IdentityChain, which checks consistency across specification-code pairs, our closed-loop evaluation operates directly within program execution and enforces exact bijection rather than semantic equivalence.